Is White Rice Healthy for You?

 Although the nutritional profile doesn’t differ significantly between the grains in terms of calories, the increased fiber and vitamins in brown rice can help to balance blood sugar and maintain key body functions.

-However, the answer to the question “is white rice healthy?” is not a straightforward no. It can be great for those with inflammatory digestive issues who may need to limit the amount of fiber they’re consuming.
+However, the answer to the question, “Is white rice healthy?” is not a straightforward no. It can be great for those with inflammatory digestive issues who may need to limit the amount of fiber they’re consuming.
 It also has several other benefits including supporting gut health.

 Therefore, it’s not necessary to remove white rice completely from your diet.
 Moderation and balance with other food groups are key.
 Additionally, taking simple steps such as adding extra vegetables to your favorite dish can make white rice a healthy and enjoyable part of your everyday diet.